Cormac McCarthy: Early life

 Charles Joseph McCarthy Jr. was born in Providence, Rhode Island, on July 20, 1933, one of six children of Gladys Christina McGrail and Charles Joseph McCarthy.
 His family was Irish Catholic.
 In 1937, the family relocated to Knoxville, Tennessee, where his father worked as a lawyer for the Tennessee Valley Authority.
 The family first lived on Noelton Drive in the upscale Sequoyah Hills subdivision, but by 1941, had settled in a house on Martin Mill Pike in South Knoxville.
 McCarthy later said, "We were considered rich because all the people around us were living in one- or two-room shacks."
 Among his childhood friends was Jim Long (1930–2012), who was later depicted as J-Bone in Suttree.

 McCarthy attended St. Mary's Parochial School and Knoxville Catholic High School, and was an altar boy at Knoxville's Church of the Immaculate Conception.
 As a child, McCarthy saw no value in school, preferring to pursue his own interests.
 He described a moment when his teacher asked the class about their hobbies.
 McCarthy answered eagerly; as he later said, "I was the only one with any hobbies and I had every hobby there was ... name anything, no matter how esoteric.
 I could have given everyone a hobby and still had 40 or 50 to take home."

 In 1951, he began attending the University of Tennessee, studying liberal arts.
 He became interested in writing after a professor asked him to repunctuate a collection of eighteenth-century essays for inclusion in a textbook.
 McCarthy left college in 1953 to join the U.S. Air Force.
 While stationed in Alaska, McCarthy read books voraciously, which he said was the first time he had done so.
 He returned to the University of Tennessee in 1957, where he majored in English and published two stories, "Wake for Susan" and "A Drowning Incident" in the student literary magazine, The Phoenix, writing under the name C. J. McCarthy, Jr. For these, he won the Ingram-Merrill Award for creative writing in 1959 and 1960.
 In 1959, McCarthy dropped out of college and left for Chicago.

 For the purpose of his writing career, McCarthy changed his first name from Charles to Cormac to avoid confusion, and comparison, with ventriloquist Edgar Bergen's dummy Charlie McCarthy.

 Cormac had been a family nickname given to his father by his Irish aunts.
 Other sources say he changed his name to honor the Irish chieftain Cormac MacCarthy, who constructed Blarney Castle.

-After marrying fellow student Lee Holleman in 1961, McCarthy moved to what Lee's obituary calls "a shack with no heat and running water in the foothills of the Smoky Mountains outside of Knoxville."
+After marrying fellow student Lee Holleman in 1961, McCarthy moved to what Holleman's obituary calls "a shack with no heat and running water in the foothills of the Smoky Mountains outside of Knoxville."
 There, the couple had a son, Cullen, in 1962.
 When writer James Agee's childhood home was being demolished in Knoxville that year, McCarthy used the site's bricks to build fireplaces inside his Sevier County shack.
-Lee moved to Wyoming shortly after, where she filed for divorce from McCarthy.
+Holleman moved to Wyoming shortly after, where she filed for divorce from McCarthy.